matejkrenLTFE/NUKS2023/Vaja2/README.md

-Vaja 2: API
+TODO API

 ## About
 - **Description**:
-Preprost API za TODO aplikacijo.
+Simple API for TODO app.

 ## Development and testing
 - **Set up developing enviroment** (only the first time):